 - Quarter chicken: “Quarter” — PHP 72

-Though their whole chickens aren't especially large, they’re plenty for two people to share.
-For solo diners, the half portion is perfect.
-We ordered half a chicken and a few side dishes, and still had room left to try something else afterwards. :)
+While the chickens aren’t particularly large, a whole portion is still sufficient for two people to share.
+For solo diners, the half portion strikes a good balance.
+We ordered half a chicken along with a few side dishes and still had room to try something else afterward.

 Dokito (Fried Chicken Meal) / PHP 55